erpalma/throttled/README.md

 ### Undervolt:
 The script now also supports **undervolting** the CPU by configuring voltage offsets for CPU, cache, GPU, System Agent and Analog I/O planes.
 The script will re-apply undervolt on resume from standby and hibernate by listening to DBus signals.

+### HWP override (EXPERIMENTAL):
+I have found that under load my CPU was not always hitting max turbo frequency, in particular when using one/two cores only.
+For instance, running [prime95](https://www.mersenne.org/download/) (1 core, test #1) my CPU is limited to about 3500 MHz over the theoretical 4000 MHz maximum.
+The reason is the value for the HWP energy performance [hints](http://manpages.ubuntu.com/manpages/artful/man8/x86_energy_perf_policy.8.html).
+By default TLP sets this value to "balance_performance" on AC in order to reduce the power consumption/heat in idle.
+By setting this value to "performance" I was able to reach 3900 MHz in the prime95 single core test, achieving a +400 MHz boost.
+Since this value forces the CPU to full speed even during idle, a new experimental feature allows to automatically set HWP to performance under load and revert it to balanced when idle.
+This feature can be enabled (in AC mode *only*) by setting to `True` the `HWP_Mode` parameter in the config file.

 ## Requirements
 The python module `python-periphery` is used for accessing the MCHBAR register by memory mapped I/O. You also need `dbus` and `gobject` python bindings for listening to dbus signals on resume from sleep/hibernate.